 Tools and setup

-The minimum viable stack for a solo founder: a scheduler, an AI reply tool, and a voice profile.
+The minimum viable stack for a solo founder: a multi-platform scheduler, a reply workflow, and (on Team) a voice profile.
 Everything else is optional.

 Free X/Twitter tools